It is a great pleasure to present the centenary report of the Palm Beach and Whale Beach Association (PBWBA).

 The achievement is now in Hansard for all to see.
 The extract from Hansard can be read online here.

 I would like all past Presidents and past and present Committee Members to stand so we can acknowledge their contribution.
-The committee members have been the heart and sole of the PBWBA.
+The committee members have been the heart and soul of the PBWBA.

 I would like to propose a toast to the Palm Beach and Whale Beach Association.